 Sullivan also volunteers with other local groups, tirelessly working to improve his local community.

-The John W. Dixon Award for outstanding contributions to national defense from industry will be awarded to Eileen Drake, CEO and president of Aerojet Rocketdyne, a Sacramento, California-based company that develops and manufactures advanced propulsion and energetics systems.
+The John W. Dixon Award for outstanding contributions to national defense from industry will be awarded to Eileen Drake, CEO and president of Aerojet Rocketdyne, an El Segundo, California-based company that develops and manufactures advanced propulsion and energetics systems.

 Aerojet Rocketdyne is an AUSA National Partner and active participant in AUSA events and at the national and chapter levels.
 Under Drake’s leadership, the company also supports Operation Gratitude and the American Red Cross’ Service to Armed Forces program.